searchmarkers/mark-my-search/README.md

 # Mark My Search

 **Research productivity extension**

 **Mark My Search** is a Free and Open Source browser extension intended to render online research more efficient and effective.

 It addresses the growing issue of finding answers to your search queries on the web, by facilitating the process of sifting through a multitude of results and taking you where you need to be once you get there.
 By highlighting the words you searched for across the web, **Mark My Search** lets you instantly know the relevancy of a result, where to find any occurrence of a match, and where your problem is addressed in the most depth.

-The extension is free and instant to setup and use, can be disabled temporarily or for any period of time, and intelligently processes pages to provide the best results with the least disruption possible.
+The extension is instant to install and use, can be disabled temporarily or for any period of time, and intelligently processes pages to provide the best results with the least disruption possible.

 ## Features and Operation